mysql/mysql-js/samples/tweet/README.md

     node tweet

 Some demonstration scripts are provided to illustrate *tweet.js*:
-- *demo_cli_populate.sh* populates the database with some sample data.
+- *demo_populate_data.sh* populates the database with some sample data.
 - *demo_cli_get.sh* demonstrates querying the sample data from the command shell.
 - *demo_http_get.sh* demonstrates querying the sample data (and posting a new tweet) over the HTTP interface.